garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ At roughly the same time, we realised that
 "To-do" was going to have to change.
-It used to mean "stuff that was waiting for someone to pick it up, but there were different kinds of being picked up meaning there should be different kinds of to-do.
+It used to mean "stuff that was waiting for someone to pick it up", but there were different kinds of being picked up meaning there should be different kinds of to-do.

 ---